milkslurpee/CS312/Project1/project-rsa/rsa-project-report.md

 ### Comparison of Theoretical and Empirical Results

-- Theoretical order of growth: O(k*n^4) ~ growth ratio of about 16 * k
+- Theoretical order of growth: O(k*n^4)
 - Measured constant of proportionality for theoretical order: 3.37 * 10^(-12)
-- Empirical order of growth (if different from theoretical): The growth ratio is closer to 20 near the end.
-This is pretty close to our 16 considering we also multiply by k
+- Empirical order of growth (if different from theoretical): n^3.8 (very close, I would say this matches)
 - Measured constant of proportionality for empirical order: 3.07 × 10^(-11)

+Our theoretical was actually very close to our empirical.
+There isn't much to question.

 ![img](Figure_1.png)